Here's everything you need to know

-In May of 2014, after a year-long search, Jeff Griffin became our new senior pastor.
-Jeff, his wife Jen and their three children moved to Naperville to lead The Compass into the next phase of our journey.
+In May of 2014, after a year long search, Jeff Griffin became our new senior pastor.
+Jeff, his wife Jen and their three children move to Naperville to lead The Compass into the next phase of our journey.

 July 2014 began a 10 month process of seeking God’s will in a potential reunification with Wheaton Evangelical Free Church – yes, back where it all began!
 In April of 2015 there was an overwhelmingly positive vote from both congregations to become one church again and the Wheaton Campus of The Compass Church was official.